 Amidst a decade-long economic crisis and the aftermath of a devastating hurricane, the chat exposed a truth Puerto Ricans were ready to see.
-The government of Ricardo Rosselló tried to hide stories about the death toll after Hurricane Maria, witheld life-saving aid and made fun of our sacred dead, mocked feminist collectives protesting the femicide crisis, and threatened attacks on journalists, politicians, and celebrities.
-Furthermore, his administration works with the US-imposed Fiscal Control Board to pay an illegal unaudited debt, which has resulted in hefty budget cuts that have been detrimental to the University of Puerto Rico, healthcare, Social Security and retirement funds.
-Not to mention, arrests were made to the now Ex-Secretary of Education, Julia Keleher, on accounts of fraud, corruption and money laundering after having closed more than 300 public schools to instill a charters system on the island.
+The government of Ricardo Rosselló tried to hide stories about the death toll after Hurricane Maria, withheld life-saving aid, made fun of our dead, mocked feminist collectives protesting the femicide crisis, and threatened attacks on journalists, politicians, and celebrities.
+Furthermore, his administration works to sustain the US-imposed Fiscal Control Board to pay an illegal unaudited debt, which has resulted in hefty budget cuts that have been detrimental to the University of Puerto Rico, healthcare, Social Security and retirement funds.
+Not to mention, arrests were made to the now former Secretary of Education, Julia Keleher, on accounts of fraud, corruption and money laundering after having closed more than 300 public schools to install a broken charter system on the island.

 Makeup + body paint

-Today, in the midst of a historic uprising in Puerto Rico, Lebrón’s lessons live on, as many have turned the red lipstick into large artistic displays of the island’s suffering.
+Today, in the midst of a historic uprising in Puerto Rico, Lebrón’s lessons live on, as many have turned the red lipstick into large artistic displays of the island’s suffering through body paint.

-“I decided to use body paint because art is one of the best ways to express oneself,” says Yarelis Pantojas.
+“I decided to use body paint because art is one of the best ways to express oneself,” Yarelis Pantojas told Emperifollá.
 “I wanted to show the indignation and fury I feel through more than a poster, but through my body.”

 Makeup and body paint have also been a staple of the social media campaign to raise awareness about Puerto Rico internationally.
 Those who can’t be present at the protests have used their Instagram accounts to upload their art.
 From tears in the colors of the Puerto Rican flag to lip paint calling for Rosselló’s resignation, makeup artists in the island have showed their artistry is also a way to fight.
 Frances Negrón is one of them.